Hunter Education Online Study / Field Day

 Attire

-The student should ALWAYS consider current or anticipated weather conditions for the field day and dress appropriately.
+The student should always consider current or anticipated weather conditions for the field day class and dress appropriately.
 Proper clothing and footwear are recommended.
 You are encouraged to bring sunscreen and bug spray.

 Lunch

-Field days are typically conducted in rural areas and eating establishments may not be near-by.
-Lunch may or may not be available at the field day location and students are always encouraged to bring a snack or lunch along with plenty of liquids / water for the field day activities.
+Field days are typically conducted in rural areas and eating establishments may not be near by.
+Lunch may or may not be available at the field day location and students are always encouraged to bring a snack or lunch along with plenty of water/hydration for the field day activities.